Docs Menu

 mongoTemplate.setWriteConcern(WriteConcern.W1.withJournal(true));

-Products [] productList = Products.RandomProducts(count);
+Product [] productList = Product.RandomProducts(count);

-BulkOperations bulkInsertion = mongoTemplate.bulkOps(BulkOperations.BulkMode.UNORDERED, Products.class);
+BulkOperations bulkInsertion = mongoTemplate.bulkOps(BulkOperations.BulkMode.UNORDERED, Product.class);

 for (int i=0; i<productList.length; ++i)